-The Hallowell Center was founded in 1996 by Dr. Edward M. Hallowell.
+The Hallowell Center Boston Metrowest was founded in 1996 by Dr. Edward M. Hallowell.
 The Center's practice is based in Dr. Hallowell's strengths-based approach and philosophy.
 Our doctors help people with emotional issues and learning disabilities lead happier, more productive lives through a positive, balanced treatment approach.
 This approach integrates the latest research on brain, body and heart.
-In addition to the Center in Sudbury, there is also a center in New York.

 We provide comprehensive care for a full range of cognitive and emotional

 Attention Deficit Hyperactivity Disorder (ADHD),

 ADHD Specialists - The medical staff at The Hallowell Center Sudbury has evaluated, diagnosed and treated thousands of people with ADHD.
 This clinical experience and skilled judgment is The Hallowell Advantage.
 We leave no stone unturned in our effort to ensure a thorough and accurate diagnosis and a customized, balanced approach that integrates brain, body and heart with the latest medical research.

 Jeffrey Marksberry M.D., Vice President Science and Education at Electromedical Products International, Inc.